orbeon/orbeon-forms-doc/xforms/binds.md

 See [Evaluation of initial values upon insert](actions/repeat-insert-delete.md).

+### Whitespace processing

+#### The xxf:whitespace MIP

+[SINCE Orbeon Forms 4.11]

+The `xxf:whitespace` MIP controls whitespace trimming.
+When the MIP is absent, there is no whitespace trimming.

+`xxf:whitespace` can take one of two values:

+- `preserve`: there is no change to the value's whitespace (the default)
+- `trim`: leading and trailing whitespace is removed

+The value is static (it cannot be the result of an XPath expression).

+When using `trim`, all leading and trailing characters which are spaces, including non-breakable spaces, or ISO control characters, are removed.

+#### Processing model

+`xxf:whitespace` processing takes place during XForms recalculate processing before `xxf:default` and `calculate` processing.
+This means that calculations have access to data which already had whitespace processed.

+The result of `xxf:default` and `calculate` follows the `xxf:whitespace` MIP.
+This means that at the time of revalidation and refresh, all values including calculated values have up to date whitespace.

 ### Deferred rebuild, recalculate and revalidate

 XForms provides actions to force a given model's rebuild, recalculate, revalidate.
 As XForms specifies it, these actions have an immediate effect.